A Therapist for Doctors speaks to why healing thyself is not Actually advised for Physicians

 Self-Care Strategies for Physicians

 In addition to therapy, self-care strategies are vital for physicians seeking to enhance their mental health.
 One effective approach is to cultivate mindfulness practices, such as meditation or yoga, which can help reduce stress and promote emotional well-being.
 Taking time to engage in mindfulness activities can provide physicians with a much-needed respite from the demands of their work.
+These self-care strategies can be particularly helpful for physicians coping with vicarious trauma, an emotional response that may arise from repeated exposure to patients' traumatic experiences.

 Physical exercise is another crucial self-care strategy.
 Regular physical activity has been shown to improve mood and reduce symptoms of anxiety and depression.
 Physicians can benefit from incorporating exercise into their daily routines, whether through walking, running, or participating in group fitness classes.
 Finding physical activities that they enjoy can make this practice more sustainable.